Times Spent Outdoors: Priceless!

 The regulations implementing the Endangered Species Act require the Service to work with a state's wildlife agency to develop an acceptable rule revision.
 The negotiations that took place between the Service and the Game and Fish sought to balance the needs and interests of the Mexican wolf reintroduction project, local stakeholders and all other wildlife species held in trust by the department.

 The department provided its points of concern with possible resolutions to the Service in December 2013, allowing the Service sufficient time to incorporate the changes into the preferred alternative before issuing the draft Environmental Impact Statement.
-The lawsuit filed by the Center for Biological Diversity last month considers the Service's cooperation with Arizona Game and Fish Department a violation of federal law.
+The lawsuit filed by the Center for Biological Diversity last month considers the Service's cooperation with Arizona Game And Fish Department a violation of federal law.

 AZGFD Committed

-"The department is committed to re-establishing wolves in Arizona and the new 10(j) rule will help us do that through the use of valid science, accurate historical perspective and consideration for the changes to the modern landscape that make it impractical to recreate a wolf population as it was a century ago," said Jim deVos, assistant director for wildlife management at the Arizona Game and Fish Department.
+"The department is committed to re-establishing wolves in Arizona and the new 10(j) rule will help us do that through the use of valid science, accurate historical perspective and consideration for the changes to the modern landscape that make it impractical to recreate a wolf population as it was a century ago," said Jim deVos, assistant director for wildlife management at the Arizona Game And Fish Department.

 The new 10(j) rule lays out some of the steps to guide Mexican wolf conservation on the ground, while the recovery plan provides a broader approach to guide the program to a defined recovery goal.